Skip to content

 {

-// Connect() returns only when the connection ends.
+// Connect() returns once the handshake is done.

 }